 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters including health and safety and environmental issues.
-The Corporation Board meets at least once per term and on 7 occasions during 2022/23.
+The Corporation Board meets at least once per term and on 6 occasions during 2023/24.

 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
 These committees are Resources, Remuneration, Search, Audit and Curriculum and Quality.
-Full minutes of all Corporation and Committee meetings, except those deemed to be confidential by the Corporation, are, once approved, published on the College website and are available from the Clerk to the Corporation at:
+Full minutes of all Corporation and Committee meetings, except those deemed to be confidential by the Corporation, are, once approved, published on the College website and are available from the Clerk to the Corporation at the College's registered address.